Web3 provides a simple interaction wrapper to access the RPC methods provided by the Ethereum client categorised by their similar functionality.

 The best way to learn about the different RPC methods provided is to use as a reference the official Ethereum RPC API documentation or the the official management api for geth So we won’t go into major detail here.

-Web3 accepts as a constructor either an url which will use as the default the RPC client, or an IClient which can be an IPC Client, or custom RPC Client.
+Web3 accepts the following constructor: - A url which will be used as the default RPC client, or, - An IClient which can be an IPC Client, or, - A custom RPC Client.

 The parameterless constructor uses the defaults address “http://localhost:8545/”, which is the default port and used by the ethereum clients to accept RPC requests.

 var ipcClient = new Nethereum.JsonRpc.IpcClient.IpcClient("./geth.ipc"); var web3 = new Nethereum.Web3.Web3(ipcClient);

 Web3 acting as the main interaction point offers 2 types of properties / methods RPCClientWrappers and access to core utility services.

 The RPC Client wrappers are just generic wrappers of specific functionality of the Ethereum client.